The customizations in this section are applicable to providers using kubeadm to bootstrap the cluster.

 This customization will be available when the

-provider-specific cluster configuration patch is included in the ClusterClass
+provider-specific cluster configuration patch is included in the ClusterClass.

 The DNS configuration can then be manipulated via the cluster variables.

-property is not specified, then the customization will be skipped.
+If the dns property is not specified, then the customization will be skipped.

 CoreDNS